GitUser520/GitUser520/README.md

 Recently Updates:

 ### January 2022
-Joined in on the fun in a world-wide virtual hackathon NWHacks 2022.
+Participated in a world-wide virtual hackathon NWHacks 2022.

 Take a look at our submission : https://www.youtube.com/watch?v=F-47gxkxpfA.